People connected to the sacred engaging directly with Indigenous Elders

 Sacred Fire Foundation was granted non-profit status in 2007, and 2017 marked our tenth anniversary.
 As I look back to our beginning as a handful of enthusiastic volunteers, and as I see where the dedication and passion have led us, I am humbled.

 And, it must be said, none of this would have been possible without the generosity of our donors, and the thousands of hours of love, labor and support from our volunteers, staff, partners and board members.

 Some of the highlights of 2017 include the launch of our new website; the refinement of our grant program through the experience gained over the past four years in working with our grantee partners; and the expansion of our Grant Review Committee to include Elvera Konwanhktotha Sargent.

-> Illarion Merculieff received the Wisdom Fellowship Award in a special ceremony held in Berkeley, California.
+Illarion Merculieff received the Wisdom Treasure Award in a special ceremony held in Berkeley, California.
 Our Voices of Wisdom events continued in three locations across the US, with an international event planned in early 2018.

-> I hope you enjoy this report and seeing the fruits of your generosity.
+I hope you enjoy this report and seeing the fruits of your generosity.

 David Wiley, Chairman of the Board

 Through the generosity of our donors, in 2016 we disbursed the largest amount of funds in our history and expanded to cover all 5 continents!

 We partnered with projects in 7 focus areas

 Food and Healing